Ghini/ghini.desktop/doc/installing.rst

 Being MacOSX a unix environment, most things will work the same as on Linux (sort of).

-One difficulty is that there are many more versions of MacOSX out there than one would want to support, and only the current and its immediately preceding release are kept up-to-date by Apple-the-firm.

 Last time we tested, some of the dependencies could not be installed on MacOSX 10.5 and we assume similar problems would present themselves on older OSX versions.
-Ghini has been successfully tested with 10.7 and 10.9.
+Ghini has been successfully tested with 10.7, 10.9 and 10.12.

 First of all, you need things which are an integral part of a unix environment, but which are missing in a off-the-shelf mac: